How to buy Nextera Energy (NEE) shares in Australia

 Nextera Energy shares at a glance

-Compare trading apps to buy Nextera Energy shares
+Compare trading platforms to buy Nextera Energy shares

 Is it a good time to buy Nextera Energy stock?